Body found in search for overdue climber on Banks Peninsula

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A body has been found in the search for a climber missing on Banks Peninsula in Canterbury.
+A body has been found in the search for a climber missing on Banks Peninsula.

 It was reported earlier that a search had resumed this morning after a person failed to return from a rock climbing trip in the Peraki area last night.